CMU-Heinz-95702/lab6-rmi-programming/README.md

 error, it is probably wise to visit your environment variables and delete your "classpath" variable.

-Completion of Part 1 is this lab's checkpoint.

 It is suggested that you do not use an IDE for this lab.
 You are encouraged to use a simple text editor and the command line tooling (javac, java, rmiregistry, and rmic).

-Part 1.
+# Part 1.
 An Introductory Java RMI example
 ========================================

 The first part of this lab takes you through the steps of deploying a